anthonybudd/WP_Model/readme.md

 ### Create and Save
 You can create a model using the following methods.
-If the model is new this will trigger the 'inserting' and 'inserted' events
 ```php
 $product = new Product();
 $product->color = 'white';